SocksTheWolf/DeckConnectSite/_pages/documentation.md

 #### Unregister

-Unregister allows you to unbind actions that you have bound to DeckConnect at any time.
+Unregister allows you to unbind callbacks that you have bound to DeckConnect at any time.

 This is really only useful for C++, as Blueprints will automatically unregister on detection of the owning object no longer existing.
-However, this function is provided for completion sake.
+This function is provided for completion sake.
 {: .notice--info}

 **C++**: